Allied Health Services

 Speech pathology

-Speech pathology at Benalla Health can help with a range of speech conditions.
+Speech pathology at Benalla Health supports people with a wide range of communication and swallowing needs.

-Our speech pathology team is available to assist you and your family with any of the above issues.
+Our speech pathology team is here to support you and your family with assessment, therapy, and practical strategies tailored to your needs.

-"I am very impressed with the quality of services we have experienced at Benalla Health.
-I have felt very comfortable and most welcomed and we are making great headway with our speech therapy sessions."
+“I am very impressed with the quality of services we have experienced at Benalla Health.
+I have felt very comfortable and welcomed, and we are making great progress with our speech therapy sessions.”

 “My child has improved her speech in such a short period of time.”